Verify It Yourself

 Verify that EAST appears at positions 22–25, NORTHEAST at 26–34, BERLIN at 64–69, and CLOCK at 70–74 in the proposed plaintext.
 If any anchor is misplaced, the proposal fails immediately.

-2. Uniform arithmetic
+2. Uniform arithmetic and grid consistency

-Verify that lane = ((i − 2) mod 14) + 1 and tier = ⌈i ÷ 14⌉ hold at all 97 positions.
-Verify that the binary gate for each cell matches the published gate map, and that gate = 1 where the packet-phase derivation yields 1.
+Compute R[i] = (C[i] − P[i]) mod 26 at all 97 positions.
+Every result must match the published R value.
+Verify that lane = ((i − 2) mod 14) + 1 and tier = ⌈i ÷ 14⌉ hold at all 97 positions, and that the one-bit gate for each cell matches the published gate map (R = r + gate at every position).
+The gate value is fixed by position and fully verifiable from the published rule chain (see the gate map).

-4. Decomposition agreement
+3. Decomposition agreement

 Verify that R = r + gate at every position.
 Both the direct R lookup and the r + gate decomposition must produce identical results.
 Any discrepancy invalidates the mechanism.

-5. Falsification test
+4. Falsification test

 If Sanborn or any verified source confirms a plaintext letter inconsistent with this proposal at its documented position, or if original coding records show R values contradicting this table, the proposal is falsified.
 This is stated in advance and by design.